Get the gears clicking - XState & Vue

 pnpm install xstate @xstate/vue

-If you are using Vue 2 there is a package with similar functionality here.
-Your setup and mileage may vary significantly though.
-I haven't used it so far. 🤷🏼♂️
+If you’re using Vue 2, there’s a package with similar functionality here.
+Your setup and mileage may vary, though—I haven’t tried it myself. 🤷🏼♂️

-Starting with @xstate/vue you will probably use the composable useMachine to instantiate a machine within setup functions.
-That is great!
-It makes it really easy to get a machine running, as well as subscribe to a reactive state and send function.
+Starting with @xstate/vue, you’ll likely use the composable useMachine to instantiate a machine within setup functions.
+It’s a fantastic way to get a machine running while subscribing to a reactive state and send function.

 setup() {